-On Thursday 18 April 2013, three stipends and one honourable distinction were awarded to four talented female PhD candidates of Wageningen University, part of Wageningen UR, on the occasion of the biannual awarding of the Storm-van der Chijs Stipends.
+On 18 April 2013, three stipends and one honourable distinction were awarded to four talented female PhD candidates of WUR, on the occasion of the biannual awarding of the Storm-van der Chijs Stipends.
 Nora Sutton, Natalie Theeuwes and Anne van Loon received a stipend and certificate; Susan Boonman-Berson got an honourable distinction.

 In the years before 2013 also the following promising PhD candidates received a Storm-van der Chijs stipenidum:

 - 2011 Cathelijne Stoof, Marije Oostindjer and Alessandra Galiè;

 - 2006 Sarian Kosten, Roxina Soler Gamborena and Ramona van Marwijk;

 - 2004: Elke Scholten, Olga Vigiak and Kerensa Broersen;

 - 2002 Afaf Abdel Rahim, Ana de Almeida Costa and Jetske de Boer;

 - 2000 Mariëlle van Hulten, Makedonka Dautova and Karen Eilers;